autistic-symposium/master-algorithms-py/hash_objects/README.md

 <br>

-* when the order of each element in the string/array doesn't matter, you can use the sorted string/array as the key.
+* when the order of each element in the string/array doesn't matter, you can use the sorted string/array to calculate a key.

 * if you only care about the offset of each value, you can use it as the key.

 * in a tree, you might want to directly use the `Node()` class as key sometimes, but in general, the serialization of the subtree might be a better idea.

 * in a matrix, you might want to use the row index or the column index as key. sometimes you might want to aggregate the values in the same diagonal line.

 <br>